 The Act covers a variety of information that could be held by a company and is not limited to just official documentation.
 A member of the public could request access to CCTV recordings, emails or letters received from the public.
 Submitting a request is not a guarantee that you will receive the information however, as there may be a legitimate reason to continue to withhold the information requested.

-If you would like to make a request under the Freedom of Information Act please send an email to firstname.lastname@example.org.
+If you would like to make a request under the Freedom of Information Act please view our responses to previous requests first.

 - Your name